abhijeetk/af-binder/docs/afb-daemon-debugging.md

 The items of the list can be separated using comma, space, tab or new-line.

-The break/wait points are, in the order of their occurence:
+The break/wait points are, in the order of their occurrence:

 - main-entry: before decode arguments
 - main-args: before daemon setup